consoledotdev/home/content/tools/server-monitoring.md

 {{< framed-section-open classes="framed-section-default" >}}

-#### Do you need Hosted SaaS monitoring?
+#### Pros & cons of hosted SaaS monitoring

-Back in the old days there was no choice - you had to run your own monitoring on premises, either using an open source product like Nagios and Zabbix, or by paying to license a big, enterprise monitoring solution.
+Back in the old days there was no choice - you had to run your own monitoring on premises, either using an open source product like Nagios and Zabbix, or by paying to license an enterprise monitoring solution.

-Today, there is a much greater choice between whether you self-host your monitoring or you pay to use a hosted SaaS cloud monitoring system.
-Not only is there a choice between these two deployment models, but there are now lots of products in each category.
+Today, there is a much greater choice between whether you self-host your monitoring or you pay to use a hosted SaaS cloud monitoring tool.
+Not only is there a choice between these two deployment models, but there are now lots of tools in each category.

 The key difference is whether you want to manage your own monitoring, or whether you want to pay someone to do it for you.
 Deciding whether you self-host or buy